kartik-v/bootstrap-fileinput/README.md

 files passed in `initialPreview`.

 #### overwriteInitial
 _boolean_ whether you wish to overwrite the initial preview content and caption setup.
-This is by default set to `false`.
-When set to `false`, this will always show the
-`initialPreview` content at the beginning (when uploading or during clear).
-If set to `true` any `initialPreview` content set will be overwritten, when new file is uploaded or when files are cleared.
-Setting it to `false` will help displaying a saved image or file from database always - especially when using the `multiple` file upload feature.
+This defaults to `true`, whereby, any `initialPreview` content set will be overwritten, when new file is uploaded or when files are cleared.
+Setting it to `false` will help displaying a saved image or file from database always - useful especially when using the `multiple` file upload feature.

 #### captionTemplate
 _string_ the template used to render the caption.
 The following template variables will be parsed: